angular/angular/aio/content/guide/form-validation.md

 * Manipulate the control model dynamically from within the component.
 * [Test](guide/form-validation#testing) validation and control logic with isolated unit tests.

-The following cookbook sample re-writes the hero form in _reactive forms_ style.
+The following sample re-writes the hero form in _reactive forms_ style.

 {@a reactive-forms-module}